Muhammedshibili688/insurance-coverage-prediction/README.md

 }

-With SHAP explanation provided below each prediction.
+Each prediction is followed by SHAP explanation in Streamlit.

 🌱 Future Improvements

-Add Optuna hyperparameter tuning
+Optuna hyperparameter tuning

-Introduce deep learning / transformer-based predictors

-Add user authentication

-Deploy Streamlit + API on cloud
+Transformer-based models

+Authentication for API

-Build CI/CD pipeline with GitHub Actions
+CI/CD pipeline with GitHub Actions

+Full cloud deployment

-Add monitoring (Prometheus + Grafana)
+Monitoring (Prometheus + Grafana)

 👨‍💻 Author

 Muhammed Shibili
 💼 Machine Learning Engineer
 🔥 Passionate about production-grade AI systems
-📫 Reach me anytime for collaboration!
+📫 Open to collaborations

+⭐ Support

-⭐ If you found this project useful
+If this project helped you:

 👉 Star the repository
 👉 Share it on LinkedIn
-👉 Use it as a reference for your ML portfolio
+👉 Add it to your ML portfolio